 After paying down debt, it’s a good idea to build some savings for yourself.
 Start by creating an emergency fund.
 An emergency fund is just money you set aside so that you can use it when something unexpected happens.
 This could mean anything from repairing a leak in your roof after a big storm or covering your living expenses if you lose your job.
 A good emergency fund will cover six months of your living expenses.
 If you have children or other dependents, or big expenses like a mortgage, you may want to have a bigger emergency fund.

 To help yourself build an emergency fund, look for a high-interest savings account.
 These have much higher interest rates than standard savings accounts.
-While a big bank like Chase will offer about 0.01% interest on a savings account, a savings account from Ally or Synchrony will earn you more than 2% interest.
+While a big bank like Chase will offer about 0.01% interest on a savings account, savings account from Ally or Synchrony will earn you more than 2% interest.
 You should also consider money market accounts (MMAs).
 These function much like savings accounts, but they typically have slightly higher interest rates.
 The caveat is that they often require a higher minimum balance than savings accounts.

 If you find yourself spending too much money, try tracking your spending with a budget.
-A budget is a useful tool to help you spend money on the important things, before spending money on less important things.
-What your personal budget looks like will depend on what matter to you.
-To help you start, try this 50/30/20 budget plan.
+A budget is a useful tool to help you spend money on important things, before spending money on less important things.
+What your personal budget looks like will depend on what matters to you.
+To help you start, try a 50/30/20 budget plan.
 It will help you prioritize your spending.
 And even if you struggle to stick to a budget, at least track your spending so that you know where your money is going.